Do you know what to do if your dog gets dehydrated, has a hot spot or gets fleas?

 … and then they come in and roll around on the carpet or lounge on the couch.

-A bath can not only help get rid of that wet dog smell and clear out the dirt, it can also help any bacteria from building up on your dog’s skin and irritating her.
-Rising her with clean water or using very gentle shampoo is a good idea.
+Rinse her with clean water or use very gentle shampoo is a good idea.
 But don’t overdo it.
 Keep in mind that over-bathing can disturb the balance of your dog’s natural skin bacteria.

 Now that you know how to keep your dog cool, calm and collected all summer, go enjoy the weather!
 Keep her safe and happy all season long.